Dodnash Priory: Priory life

 The religious life of Dodnash Priory and the secular life of the surrounding area are recorded in its charters, which are thought to contain the first known references to Flatford Mill.
 The priory initially held lands in Bentley, East Bergholt and Chelmondiston and in 1327 its prior was granted free warren over lands in Bentley, East Bergholt and Falkenham.
 Other property and rents were later acquired in mortmain, and by 1485 the priory's endowment included rents and lands in 15 Suffolk parish, as well as the tithe of barley in Falkenham.

 The priory was home to a small number of canons (four are recorded as living there in 1381) of the Order of Saint Augustine.

 Dissolution

 Dodnash Priory was dissolved in 1525 by Cardinal Wolsey and its endowment used to found colleges in Ipswich and Oxford.
-At the time, it was home to just three canons and was considered to small to be viable.
+At the time, it was home to just three canons and was considered too small to be viable.
 It was surrendered on 1 February 1525 by its last prior, Thomas, in the presence of Thomas Cromwell and other members of Wolsey's commission.

 The priory and its lands were later assigned to the Tollemache family.